christopherdebeer/machine/docs/examples/advanced.md

 circuitBreakerOpen -> waitForTimeout;
 waitForTimeout -if: '(circuitBreaker.state == "HALF_OPEN")';-> protectedOperation;

-note for validateUser "CEL (Common Expression Language) provides safe, sandboxed expression evaluation.
+note validateUser "CEL (Common Expression Language) provides safe, sandboxed expression evaluation.
 No access to JavaScript globals or functions - secure by design."

-note for apiCall "Operators:
+note apiCall "Operators:
 - Equality: == (not ===)
 - Inequality: != (not !==)
 - Comparison: <, >, <=, >=
 - Logical: &&, ||, !
 - Parentheses: () for grouping"

-note for checkEnvironment "Best practices:
+note checkEnvironment "Best practices:
 1. Keep conditions simple and readable
 2. Use parentheses for clarity
 3. Leverage context nodes for configuration